Home/Meats/Beef Shoulder Clod

 Instructions

 3. 3.
-In a bowl, combine parsley, cilantro, garlic, red pepper flakes, red wine vinegar, and olive oil to make chimichurri.
+In a blender, combine parsley, cilantro, garlic, red pepper flakes, red wine vinegar, and olive oil.
+Blend until smooth.

 4. 4.
-Slice the beef and serve it drizzled with chimichurri sauce.
+Slice the grilled beef and serve with chimichurri sauce drizzled on top.

 Beef Shoulder Clod and Sweet Potato Hash